 But as artistic movements are bigger than any one artist, so too is the impact on markets or ecosystems bigger than any one successful or failed business.

-Yes, OPay’s strategy was bad business and, evidently, wasn’t sustainable for them in the long run.
+OPay’s strategy evidently wasn’t sustainable for them in the long run.
 But hasn’t OPay – and other failed startups – brought technology further into the mainstream?
 And isn’t the participation of startup “tourists” a sign of success, in and of itself?

 Overall, I’m arguing that for art (or any movement) to thrive, you need a small group of people iterating and performing a large number of experiments.
 Under the right circumstances this can lead to a kind of creative explosion…